-- Your ideas and help. - To support your family by providing access to community resources. - Your family to feel good about yourselves and to know that what you say and do is important to your community. - You to learn that play is "work" to a child.
+- Your ideas and help. - To support your family by providing access to community resources. - Your family to feel good about yourselves and to know that what you say and do is important to your community. - To help you identify your own family goals and support you as you work to accomplish them! - You to learn that play is "work" to a child.
 Every experience can be used as a time for learning. - To help your child understand his/her feelings and respect the rights of others. - To work with you to give your child and your family opportunities for growth. - To support your child/family's transition to preschool or kindergarten.